WLACCS942/NineAlgorithmsAndCounting/README.md

     Modular Exponentiation (Algorithm 4.2.5, pg.
 254)                     BinaryModularExponentiation.py
     The Euclidean Algorithm (a.k.a gcd) (Algorithm 4.3.1, pg.
 269)        EuclideanAlgorithm.py
     A Recursive Algorithm for Fibonacci Numbers (Algorithm 5.7, pg.
 365)  Fibonacci.py

-    Algorithms not from the TextBook:
+    2.Algorithms not from the TextBook:
     Name:                              File:
     Extended Euclidean Algorithm       ExtendedEuclideanAlgorithm.py
     Lowest Common Multiple (a.k.a lcm) lcm.py